Foreign relations of Malaysia: Foreign policy since 1969

-Under Prime Ministers Tun Abdul Razak and Tun Hussein Onn, Malaysia shifted its policy towards non-alignment and neutrality.
+Under Prime Minister Abdul Razak Hussein, Malaysia shifted its policy towards non-alignment and neutrality.
 Malaysia's foreign policy is officially based on the principle of neutrality and maintaining peaceful relations with all countries, regardless of their ideology or political system, and to further develop relations with other countries in the region.
 In 1971, ASEAN issued its neutralist and anti-nuclear Zone of Peace, Freedom and Neutrality (ZOPFAN) Declaration.
 In the same year, Malaysia joined the Non-Aligned Movement.
 Consistent with this policy Malaysia established diplomatic relations with the People's Republic of China in 1974.

-This policy shift was continued and strengthened by Prime Minister Mahathir bin Mohamad, who pursued a regionalist and pro-South policy with at times strident anti-Western rhetoric.
+This policy shift was continued and strengthened by Prime Minister Mahathir Mohamad, who pursued a regionalist and pro-South policy with at times strident anti-Western rhetoric.
 He long sought to establish an East Asian Economic Group as an alternative to APEC, excluding Australia, New Zealand and the Americas, and during his premiership Malaysia signed up to an ASEAN Free Trade Area (AFTA) and ASEAN+3, a regional forum with China, Japan and South Korea.

 A strong tenet of Malaysia's policy is national sovereignty and the right of a country to control its domestic affairs.

 Malaysia views regional co-operation as the cornerstone of its foreign policy.
 It attaches a high priority to the security and stability of Southeast Asia, and has tried to strengthen relations with other Islamic states.
 Malaysia was a leading advocate of expanding ASEAN's membership to include Laos, Vietnam, and Burma, arguing that "constructive engagement" with these countries, especially Burma, will help bring political and economic changes.
 Malaysia is also a member of G-15 and G-77 economic groupings.

 Despite Mahathir's frequently anti-Western rhetoric he worked closely with Western countries, and led a crackdown against Islamic fundamentalists after the 11 September attacks.
-Under his successor, Abdullah Badawi, relations with Western countries, particularly Australia, have improved.
 The current Minister of Foreign Affairs is Dato' Seri Hishamuddin Hussein, who assumed office on 10 March 2020. with Kamaruddin Jaafar was deputy minister.

 Malaysia has never recognised Israel and has no diplomatic ties with it, with the country ever condemning the Israelis action during their raid over a Gaza humanitarian mission and request the International Criminal Court to take any action against them.
 Malaysia has stated it will only establish an official relations with Israel once a peace agreement with the State of Palestine been reached and called for both parties to find a quick resolution.
 Malaysian peacekeeping forces have contributed to many UN peacekeeping missions, such as in Namibia, Cambodia, Bosnia and Herzegovina, Somalia, East Timor and Lebanon.
+On July 29, 2024, Malaysia officially applied to join the BRICS economic bloc and geopolitical organization.